1c7/Yogurt/README.md

 * https://payhip.com
 * https://www.e-junkie.com/

-### Why I build this
+## Why build this
-1. I can't use Paddle / Gumroad
+1. I can't use Paddle or Gumroad
+  (well, not exactly "can't use", I use Gumroad for people in the U.S. EU, western world in general (have credit card), And I need to use Xorpay for China market)

-2. I need something simple (I don't want deal with existig solution that use C++ or Java or need to deploy to server)
+2. I want something **Simple** (I don't want deal with existig solution that use C++ or Java or need to deploy to server with a over complicated Web UI)

-3. I don't want spend too much time & money
+3. I want something **Cheap**

 ## License